htcondor/htcondor/docs/users-manual/submitting-a-job.rst

       queue 150

+:index:`submit description file<single: submit description file; examples>`

 Using the Power and Flexibility of the Queue Command
 ----------------------------------------------------

-A wide variety of job submissions can be specified with extra information to the **queue** submit command.
+A wide variety of job submissions can be specified with extra information to the **queue**\ :index:`submit commands<single: submit commands; queue>` submit command.
 This flexibility eliminates the need for a job wrapper or Perl script for many submissions.

 The form of the **queue** command defines variables and expands values, identifying a set of jobs.
 Square brackets identify an optional item.